 Who it’s best for:

-Mortgage forbearance can be the best option if you’re on the verge of falling behind and need a break from payments to make adjustments to your finances.
+Mortgage forbearance could be your best option if you’re on the verge of falling behind and need a break from payments to make adjustments to your finances.
 A forbearance is ideal for people experiencing a temporary, short-term hardship, but it’s not a permanent solution, said Sara Singhas, director of loan administration with the Mortgage Bankers Association (MBA).

 On the other hand, a loan modification changes the original terms of your loan permanently.
 Those changes might include extending your repayment term or lowering your interest rate, for example.
 You either have to be in jeopardy of falling behind or already in default on your mortgage to qualify for a loan modification.